MMI in Philippines

 "We are gathering to show the love of Christ through our words and deeds.
 As we are representing Jesus to the people, our behavior needs to represent our faith.
 We ask that you pray in preparation for this project.
 Please pray that the people we are going to help and our local partners can discover God through the service we will share with them.
 We will be praying that your preparation and departure from North America to Philippines goes well as we work together to meet the physical and spiritual needs of our neighbors."

 This is Jan, our Philippines project miracle baby.
 He is 27 days old here when he arrived to our Project Team, sent to us by the governor of the province with a non-reducible hernia.
 He was gravely ill when the team saw him.
-Had we not been there, he would have no chance because the closest surgeon was 5 hours away and the family could not afford to take the baby there and he would not have survived the trip.
-God placed our team at the right place at the right time.
+Had we not been there, he would not have survived.
+The closest surgeon was 5 hours away, the family could not afford to take the baby there, and Jan would not have survived the trip.
+We believe God placed our team at the right place at the right time.
 He underwent emergency surgery and did very well.

-Amazing before and after photos show the life changing work of MMI Canada for this Philippino man.
+Amazing "before and after" photos show the life changing work of MMI for this Philippino man.
 He is 45 year old man with a goiter that has been slowly increasing in size the past 14 years.
 Praise the Lord surgery went well.
 The patient was discharged two days after his surgery.

 MMI's lead staff person in the Philippines, Dr. Allan Melicor and the Team has worked in the Philippines for over 15 years.
 Serving patients and making their lives healthier and more meaningful is always our ultimate goal.